Blog

 11. Disposing of any type of waste, substance, or material in cetacean observation and conservation areas, in accordance with all other regulations on marine waste disposal.

-1. Approaches for observing cetaceans in transit must be diagonal, only from the rear side.
-Vessels must proceed parallel to the cetaceans’ movement.
+1. Approaches for observing cetaceans in transit must be diagonal, from the rear only.
+Boats must advance parallel to the movement of the cetaceans.

 2. The maximum permitted speed within observation areas where cetaceans are present is 4 knots (7 kilometers per hour).
-At all times, the vessel must travel at a speed slower than the slowest animal in the observed group.
+At all times, the boat must travel at a speed slower than the slowest animal in the group being observed.

-3. Vessels must leave the area at low speed when cetaceans show signs of disturbance.
+3. Boats must leave the area at low speed when cetaceans show signs of disturbance.

-4. Only a maximum of two vessels may remain in the vicinity of the same group of cetaceans.
-Any other vessel must maintain a distance of 200 meters from the first vessels.
+4. Only a maximum of two boats may remain in the vicinity of the same group of cetaceans.
+Any other boat must maintain a distance of 200 meters from the first boat.

-5. When observing a single individual or a mother with calf, the vessel may not approach closer than 100 meters.
+5. When observing a single individual or a mother with a calf, the boat may not approach closer than 100 meters.

-6. Possession, fishing, diving, swimming, water skiing, jet skiing, windsurfing, rowing, canoeing, kayaking, or interfering with the mother-calf pair is prohibited, except as stipulated in Article 8.
+6. Standing, fishing, diving, swimming, water skiing, jet skiing, windsurfing, rowing, canoeing, kayaking, or interfering with the mother-calf mating process is prohibited, except as stipulated in Article 8.

 BIBLIOGRAFÍA: